jasonregj/configure-ad/README.md

 <h2>Deployment and Configuration Steps</h2>

 <p>
-If you seach for an go straight to Virtual Machines to create a Virtual Machine, it will automatically create a Resource Group for the VM.
+If you seach for and go straight to Virtual Machines to create a Virtual Machine, it will automatically create a Resource Group for the VM.
 So we'll start there.
 </p>

 <p>